Director, Producer, and Writer: Katrina Browne

 Co-Producer and Executive Producer: Elizabeth Delude-Dix

-Co-Producer: Juanita Brown
+Co-Producer: Juanita Capri Brown

 Director of Photography: Liz Dory